Ninja Gaiden

-Games

 Arcade game

-The arcade version of Ninja Gaiden (released in 1988, in Japan, North America, and Europe) was a Double Dragon-style beat 'em up, in which the player controls a nameless blue ninja (red for a second player) as he travels to various regions of the United States, to defeat an evil cult led by a descendant of Nostradamus, who is trying to fulfill his ancestor's prophecy of the rise of an evil king in 1999.
+The arcade version of Ninja Gaiden, released in 1988, is a Bad Dudes-style beat 'em up in which the player controls a nameless blue ninja (red for the second player) as he travels to various regions of the United States, to defeat an evil cult led by a descendant of Nostradamus, who is trying to fulfill his ancestor's prophecy of the rise of an evil king in 1999.
 The player has a variety of techniques, such as a flying neck throw and a backflip.
 The player can obtain power-ups by throwing characters into background objects, such as street lights and dumpsters.
-The player fights primarily with their bare hands, although a sword can be used for a limited time as a power-up; they can use overhead environmental objects as a prop from which he can deliver more powerful kicking attacks.
+The player fights primarily with their bare hands, although a sword can be used for a limited time as a power-up; they can use overhead environmental objects as a prop from which they can deliver more powerful kicking attacks.
 Although the game takes place in different environments, there are primarily only five kinds of enemies, all of which appear in every level (although some levels have extra enemy types).
-The game is remembered for its infamous continue screen, where the player character is tied to the ground underneath a descending circular saw.
+The game is remembered for its infamous continue screen, where the player character is chained to a table underneath a descending circular saw.

-The original Ninja Gaiden arcade game was ported to the Amstrad CPC, Commodore 64, Amiga, and ZX Spectrum.
+The original Ninja Gaiden arcade game was ported to the Amstrad CPC, Commodore 64, Amiga, Atari ST, and ZX Spectrum.
 The Amiga version retained almost all of the graphics and functionality of the original game, including the two-player cooperative gameplay and the introduction.
 All these versions, developed by Ocean Software, were released in Europe as Shadow Warriors.
 An MS-DOS port of the original Ninja Gaiden was also developed by Hi Tech Expressions, this time for its release in North America as Ninja Gaiden, as opposed to the other versions.
 However, it featured stripped down play mechanics and a low 16 colour palette.
 Lastly, it was ported to the Atari Lynx handheld system.
 An emulated version of the arcade game exists in the Xbox version's update Ninja Gaiden Black as a bonus feature and was available through Nintendo's Wii Virtual Console download service.

-First trilogy
+NES series

+The story of the 1988 release of Ninja Gaiden and its sequels take place in a retrofuturistic version of the 1980s.